karmatha-nl/karmatha-nl.github.io/projects/education21cc.md

             width="966"
         ></video>
         <p>
                 For 21CC education I conceptualized, prototyped and developed various e-learning games surrounding the logistics sector.
-Some products were made in Unity3D and some using ReactJs, Typescript, PixiJs and NodeJs.
+Some products were made in Unity3D and some using ReactJs, Typescript, PixiJs (webgl) and NodeJs.
         </p>
         <p>
                 I also helped developed the hybrid mobile app using Angular and Capacitor.